Data protection

 5.1 Google Tag Manager

-The Tag Manager itself is a domain that does not set cookies or store data.
-It acts as a “manager” of the implemented tags.
-The data is collected by the individual tags of the different web analytics tools.
-The data is only forwarded to the individual tracking tools in Google Tag Manager and is not stored.
-Information on the storage and processing of the individual analysis and tracking tools can be found in the corresponding data protection texts.
+The Google Tag Manager itself does not set any cookies and does not store any data.
+It serves only as a “manager” for the implemented tags.
+The data collected by the individual tags of the various web analytics tools are forwarded exclusively to the corresponding tools and are not stored there.
+Information on the storage, processing, prevention of storage and deletion of data of the individual analysis and tracking tools used by us can also be found in our privacy policy.

 5.2 Google Analytics